Not every surrogate is best served including all of her extended family in her journey; sometimes, less may be more!

 If you know that your parents and siblings are the extent of family you want to involve in this journey, don’t feel like you have to tell every cousin and grandparent, too.
 Your surrogacy support system should only include the people you want in it — which means you will make the final decision about who to share your news with.
 If telling your extended family about your surrogacy journey makes you nervous or upset, you never have to include them.

 You don’t have to have these conversations on your own.
-If you work with a surrogacy agency, your surrogacy specialist can often help you prepare for these conversations and give you tips on who to and who not to include in your support system.
+If you work with a surrogacy agency, your surrogacy professional can often help you prepare for these conversations and give you tips on who to and who not to include in your support system.